 While it’s important to understand the features of the product or capabilities of the service the sales team is selling, understanding the buyer’s needs in detail is essential.
 Demonstrating expertise in the challenge faced by the prospect and then mapping that directly to the outcomes they are seeking makes introducing the product or service being sold much more compelling.
 Becoming a trusted advisor vs. a salesperson is the goal for training, so making sure that the sales team is not just confident in the latest release and how to explain it, but in truly understanding the buyer, their needs, and how they buy, is core to the sales enablement function.

-For more perspectives on how to structure and staff a sales enablement team, check out the Sales Enablement Leaders group on LinkedIn, where a question was asked about the optimal way to design a sales enablement organization including structure, roles, and responsibilities.
-Robert Racine, Vice President and Global Head of Sales Enablement at Wipro Technologies, shared details on the six teams that make up his organizational structure, which include:
+For more perspectives on how to structure and staff a sales enablement team, check out the Sales Enablement Leaders group on LinkedIn, where a question was asked about the optimal way to design a sales enablement organisation including structure, roles, and responsibilities.
+Robert Racine, Vice President and Global Head of Sales Enablement at Wipro Technologies, shared details on the six teams that make up his organisational structure, which include:

 - Sales Systems and Data Management